 "We already determined that there was no attack," Lennox said.
 "The film showed that they were lying.
 I am surprised you brought it up."

-Weaver turned and looked at Lennox, adding nothing more to the subject than an irritated expression.
+Weaver looked at Lennox adding nothing more to the subject than an irritated expression.

-Ratchet, grinning, asked for more questions and they got them, most of them thoughtful and designed to understand what was going on around them.
-Most of them had to do with how the center dealt with the Decepticon threat and by the time a half hour had passed they were all on the floor and headed for Medbay.
+Ratchet with a grin on his face asked for more questions and got them, most thoughtful and designed to understand what was going on around them.
+Most had to do with how the center dealt with the Decepticon threat and by the time a half hour had passed they were all on the floor headed for Medbay.

 It would be a long afternoon.

 They had been teased and sassed, the two of them when they bonded but anyone who had known them well was not surprised.
-Ratchet was fun-loving and smart, filled with outgoing joie de vivre that eons of war and suffering had only dampened not destroyed.
+Ratchet was fun-loving and smart, filled with outgoing joie de vivre that eons of war and suffering had only dampened, not destroyed.
 Ironhide was confident, smart, more cultured and cultivated than he let on and filled with an aggressive adventurism that more than met its match in Ratchet.
-Between them they had become legend, pranksters, gifted soldiers, good sparks.
+Between them they had become legend, pranksters, gifted soldiers and good sparks.

 Now they had expressed their companionship in the best way, the most important way.
 They had created a sparkling that not only would be them going forward into the future but also their people as well.
 To Ironhide it was a win-win.
 He was without a doubt in his spark the luckiest mech on this or any other planet anywhere.

 Looking at his sparkling he grinned.
-He was a handsome little slagger Ironhide thought watching as the tiny infant turned and looked up at him, a grin on his little face.
+He was a handsome little slagger Ironhide thought watching as the tiny infant turned to look up at him, a grin on his little face.
 Ratchet was right.
 Ironhide grinned and shook his head.
 When wasn't he?